The-Third-Age/TTA-Victoria-2/documentation/Gondor.md

 		If Gondor wins, it starts working on Gondorification, removing DRU cores once complete

 	Drúwaith Iaur:
-		Is hardcoded to target PUK
+		War to make PUK a puppet
+		Also has other wars to free PUK land held by other realms Event 150009 starts these wars

 	Global Flags:
 		GON_andrast_war
-			Functions as a stopgap to prevent the AI from spamming the decision Is needed to annex puppet Andrast
+			Functions as a stopgap to prevent the AI from spamming the decision

 		GON_puppet_druwaith_iaur
 			Functions as a stopgap to prevent the AI from spamming the decision